LinuxForHealth/hl7v2-fhir-converter/README.md

     * Repeating ORDER groups are not supported
     * ServiceRequest resources are only created when both ORC and OBR are provided
     * PID must be provided to avoid FHIR validation errors
+    * OBX and Observations are not yet supported

 If you need another message type/event . . .  contributions are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md)!